 You can pay by direct debit, which is the preferred method.
 However, we do accept most major credit/debit cards (including Visa, MasterCard and Maestro but not American Express), cheques, banker's drafts and postal orders made payable to Liverpool Hope University.

-You can pay the instalments either by Direct Debit, Credit/Debit card or by post-dated cheque.
+You should pay the instalments by Credit/Debit card.

 N.B.
 PGCE students who are in receipt of a Training Bursary can apply to pay by monthly instalments from their Training Bursary.